3 great day trips from Sydney

 More white sand beaches and clear blue water?
 SHOCKER… Sometimes Australia is just so predictable.

 The Jervis Bay region, 2.5 hours drive south of Sydney, is home to some of Australia’s best-looking beaches - exhibit A: Hyams.
 Hyams is a tiny seaside town, that doesn’t even have any highrise developments.
-Bring your Ray Bans because here, you can sun your buns on the whitest sand in the world (according to The Guinness Book of Records), then rinse and repeat in the crystal clear waters.
+Bring your Ray Bans because here, you can sun, then rinse and repeat in the crystal clear waters.

 You’re all but guaranteed to spot dolphins playing around in the waters, and if you make your trip between May and November, do the White Sands Walk to spot female humpback whales and their calves being adorable.
 It’s the most fun.